-- Rules - Design Guides (Residential and Subdivision) - National standard access design criteria - Other Mechanisms (Advocacy of Environmentally Sustainable Design principles, Education)
+- · Rules - Design Guides (Residential and Subdivision) - National standard access design criteria - Other Mechanisms (Advocacy of Environmentally Sustainable Design principles, Education)

 The form of a subdivision or housing development can promote sustainability by making the most effective use of available land, and by such measures as orienting developments to the sun and improving public transport and pedestrian access.
-Buildings and subdivisions that are designed to actively encourage walking and cycling can also lead to energy efficiency improvements.
 Flexible siting provisions and design guides for subdivision and multi-unit residential development have thus been included in the Plan.